MuenchowT/Arduino-GeishaBridge/README.md

 (thanks to all who contributed):

 https://github.com/pemue-git/pcb/tree/master/WH-MDC05F3E5_comm

-The PCB was meant to be connected to an UART USB dongle and further on to some computer running FHEM (see the picture in the documentation of the PCB).
-The UART-dongle and the FHEM computer will both be replaced by the esp8266 controller.
-Instead of connecting to RXD, TXD and RTS of the dongle, we connect these pins to the controller (D5, D6, D2), see the header file "geisha.h".

-Inspired by
 https://github.com/v-s-c-o-p-e/geisha_aquarea_panasonic_arduino_esp8266_proxy
 and
 https://github.com/der-lolo/aquarea

+The PCB was meant to be connected to an UART USB dongle and further on to some computer running FHEM (see the picture in the documentation of the PCB).
+The UART-dongle and the FHEM computer will both be replaced by the esp8266 controller.
+Instead of connecting to RXD, TXD and RTS of the dongle, we connect these pins to 3 pins of the esp8266: D5, D6, D2 (see the header file "geisha.h").

-The controller will read the values documented so far from the heatpump and publish these to some MQTT server running in your network (in my case, it's an openhab installation) I am using a homie library for esp8266:
+The controller will read the values documented by lolo and others from the heatpump and publish these to some MQTT server running in your network (in my case, it's a mosquitto server on a small linux box) I am using a homie library for esp8266:

 https://github.com/homieiot/homie-esp8266

-Also, new values from MQTT will be accepted und sent to the heatpump.
+Also, new values from MQTT will be accepted by the controller und sent to the heatpump.
-In my case, I use some Openhab-Things and Items to display and manipulate the geisha values.
+In my case, I use some Openhab-Things and Items to display and manipulate the geisha values (temperatures, ON/OFF, Mode, etc).
 Openhab sends them to the controller via MQTT.

-Use at own risk, you need to cut the wire between heatpump and remote.
+Use at own risk, you need to cut one of the wires between heatpump and remote.
 I cannot provide PCBs.
-These are simple and can manually be soldered on plain cards (see pics).
+They are simple and can manually be soldered on plain cards (see pics).

 For me, it works also in case there is an Intesis-Home device installed.
 My cable setup is Remote -> IntesisHome -> PCB -> Heatpump.
-Haven't tried it yet without the Intesis Box.
+Of course, without the Intesis Box it's even simpler.

 The timing on the serial bus is merely a guess.
 I do not have a logic analyzer.
 Sometimes a serial packet gets dropped, but that didn't do any bad up to now.